sergejlembke/sergejlembke/README.md

 # 👋 Hi, I'm Sergej Lembke

-**Junior Data Scientist & Engineer** | Part-time, remote M.Sc. in Applied Artificial Intelligence (in progress)
+**Junior Data Scientist & Engineer** | Part-time M.Sc.
+Applied Artificial Intelligence (in progress)

-I am passionate about **Data Science and Data Engineering** and actively seeking **full-time roles** where I can apply my skills in Python, Machine Learning, and building scalable data pipelines.
+I am passionate about **Data Science** and **Data Engineering** and actively seeking **full-time roles** where I can apply my skills in Python, Machine Learning, and building scalable data pipelines.
-With a background in **Energy & Process Engineering (B.Sc.)**, hands-on experience from a Data Science Bootcamp, and ongoing training in advanced AI and data-driven techniques through my M.Sc., I enjoy turning complex datasets into actionable insights and practical solutions that create value for organizations.
+With a background in **B.Sc.
+Energy & Process Engineering**, hands-on experience from a Data Science Bootcamp, and ongoing training in advanced AI and data-driven techniques through my M.Sc.
+Applied Artificial Intelligence, I enjoy turning complex datasets into actionable insights and practical solutions that create value for organizations.

 ---